 Now, Let’s Get Baking Some Lemon Meringue Pies!

 No matter how many lemon meringue pies I try, this will remain the best recipe for lemon meringue pie.
 A delicious homemade lemon filling bursting with fresh lemon flavor is topped with a fluffy meringue topping.
 Everyone loves it!

 - 1 pie crust

 - 1/3 cup cornstarch

 - 3 egg yolks (slightly beaten and in a bowl that you can later pour half the sugar/water mixture into)

 - 1 tablespoon lemon zest

 - 6 egg whites

-- Bake your pie shell as instructed on the box.
+Bake your pie shell as instructed on the box.
+Then let cool.

-- Slowly stir at least half the mixture into egg yolks.
+Slowly stir at least half the mixture into the egg yolks bowl.
 Then, blend that back into the saucepan.

-- Add filling into baked pie shell.
-Cover with Meringue once prepared.
+Add filling into baked pie shell.
+You will cover with Meringue once it's prepared.

-- Gradually add 1 tbsp of sugar at a time.
+Gradually add 1 tbsp of sugar at a time at medium speed.

-- Bake at 400 degrees for 8-10 minutes or until slightly browned.
+Bake at 400 F for 8-10 minutes or until slightly browned.